 You should now have 24 evenly spaced hooks and 4 Resonator Plates evenly spaced around the Rim.
-Go ahead and install the strap pin in the extra hole close to the neck on the upper bout (see pic).
+Go ahead and install the strap pin in the extra hole close to the neck on the upper bout.
 Dis-assemble the Arm Rest and slide the mounting plate behind the 2 hooks that were installed in the upper bout with the short shoes.
 Using the Thumb screw, re-attach the Arm Rest making sure it does not come in contact with the banjo head (see pic).
+If you decide to use the Resonator at the end of this build, you may want to delay the installation of the Arm Rest until after you install the Resonator.